Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Liouville-Floquet space and diagrammatic language

 \section{Liouville-Floquet space and diagrammatic language}

 To apply the RTRG to periodically driven systems we combine the RTRG with Floquet theory in Liouville space \cite{Tsuji08,Mathey20}.
 In this section we explain the notation used in combined Floquet-Liouville space including the diagrammatic language that will be used to derive the RG equations.
+An overview of the notation used in the derivation of the method is provided in \autoref{tab:notation} in App.~\ref{app:notation}.